Which of the following items is classified as a receivable on the... | Study Prep in Pearson+

 1

-Analyze each option provided: Accounts Receivable, Accounts Payable, Prepaid Insurance, and Inventory.
+Analyze each option provided: Review the definitions of Accounts Receivable, Prepaid Insurance, Inventory, and Accounts Payable to determine which fits the classification of a receivable.

 Watch next